 During the weekend of 22–24 July 2017, another slip caused significant damage to the road at the Ashhurst end of the Gorge.
 As a result the Transport Agency removed all contractors from the current work sites for safety reasons.
 Those same risks mean the road cannot be safely re-opened for motorists, until the risks are resolved.

-The Transport Agency acknowledges that the increase in traffic over the Saddle Road, particularly in terms of heavy vehciles, is causing disruption to Ashhurst residents.
-We have resealed Salisbury Road to reduce noise and are currently investigating options for reducing speed through residential areas.
+The Transport Agency acknowledges that the increase in traffic over the Saddle Road, particularly in terms of heavy vehicles, is causing disruption to Ashhurst residents.
+We have resealed Salisbury Road to reduce noise and are installing speed cushions through residential areas.
 The existing situation will remain for the foreseeable future, and the Transport Agency will continue to explore ways to mitigate the strain on the Ashhurst population.

 The Transport Agency has received feedback that the closure of the Gorge road has impacted on Woodville businesses.
 In response, we have undertaken works to try and direct traffic to and from the Saddle Road via Woodville to try and return traffic flows to pre-Gorge closure levels.
 However, the existing situation will remain for the foreseeable future and the Transport Agency will continue to explore ways to discourage traffic from bypassing Woodville.

-The community and stakeholders provided extensive feedback on the long list of options, providing valuable input as these options were assessed.
+In September and October, the community and stakeholders provided extensive feedback on a long list of options, providing valuable input as these options were assessed.
+Feedback was provided in writing, by email, via our Social Pinpoint online tool, and at public open days in Palmerston North, Ashhurst and Woodville.
 A workshop with key stakeholders from local councils, iwi, industry and other interest groups provided further important insights.
-Now that we have refined the options being taken forward for further consideration, we are again looking for input from the local community and stakeholders which will help us to explore these options in more detail.

-The Transport Agency expects to be able to announce its preferred approach by mid-December 2017, with a detailed business case expected to be completed by mid-2018.
+The Transport Agency expects to be able to announce its preferred approach by early 2018, with a detailed business case expected to be completed by mid-2018.

-As we are still at the early stages of the options investigation we are not in a position to provide detailed information on the exact routes for each option.
+As we are still assessing the short listed options, we are not yet in a position to provide detailed information on the exact routes for each option.
 More detailed work will be required to understand the impacts of testing changes to gradient and curves and this will likely substantially influence impacts on properties.
 It is not possible at present to say with certainty how many properties will be affected.